dansmyers/IntroToCS/Labs/D-My_Heart_Will_Go_On.md

 ## Description

-The first in-class part of today's lab focused on understanding the basics of machine learning.
+A previous lab focused on understanding the basics of machine learning.
 Now, we're going to dig into some code and write machine learning classifiers using a Python framework called scikit-learn, one of the most popular libraries for predictive analytic models in Python.

 Our data set will be `Titanic.csv` file we worked with last time.
 We're going to create a model that will allow us to understand the characteristics that contributed to passengers suriving the sinking of the *Titanic*.
 Along the way, we'll learn some more about building and evaluating predictive models.